mel-miller/mel-site-gtsb/src/pages/about.md

 title: 'About Me'
 ---

-I am a designer turned developer with a penchant for front-end development and site building.
+I am a designer turned full-stack developer with a specialization in front-end development, site theming, and design system development.

-I began using Drupal in 2011 and have been an evangelist for it ever since.
-I’ve spoken at various Drupal camps, helped organize a few, and have attended DrupalCon each year since 2012.
+I began developing for Drupal in 2011 and have been an evangelist for it ever since.
+I’ve spoken at various Drupal camps, helped organize a few, and have attended DrupalCon consistently since 2012.

-While Drupal is my primary development framework, I also work with WordPress, React.js, and Gatsby.js, and have been recently focusing on building design systems using Fractal and Pattern Lab.
+While Drupal has historically been my primary development framework, I am always excited to dig into new technologies.
+I have spent the past few years working increasingly more and more in the JavaScript application space with React and React-based frameworks such as Gatsby and Docusaurus.
+I also have extensive experience building component-based design systems.

 When I’m not making websites, I like to bike around the city, play various musical instruments (most recently on <a href="https://open.spotify.com/album/0Pb37ITfck6eATunsfOgus" target="_blank">this album</a>), research urban history, <a href="https://melissamiller.photoshelter.com" target="_blank">take photos</a>, and spend time with my partner and our two dogs.